I Accidentally Took 20 mg of Loratadine (Double Dose of Claritin). Is It Dangerous?

 Claritin is designed to be taken once every 24 hours for a reason; stacking doses can increase the chances of unwanted side effects, especially in people who are sensitive to antihistamines, have liver issues, or are taking other medications.
 Here’s the thing: panic doesn’t help, but understanding does.

-What’s actually happening in your body after that extra dose?
-What symptoms should you look out for?
-And when is it time to call your doctor, just to be on the safe side?
-This guide walks you through all of that, with no scare tactics or fluff – just clear facts so you know what to do next.
+This guide walks you through what’s actually happening in your body after that extra dose, what symptoms you should look out for, and when it’s time to call your doctor; just clear facts so you know what to do next.

 What Is Claritin and How It Works